 Family Offices 101

 Most family offices set aside a portion of their portfolio for venture capital and private equity.
 Traditionally, this takes the form of investing in funds, offloading the responsibility of due-diligence and deal flow to fund administrators.
-But in the past decade, the increasing sophistication and growth of family offices have invested directly in start-ups.
+However, a recent global survey conducted by Silicon Valley Bank suggests that as many as three-quarters of family offices have invested directly in start-ups.

 Both growth and preservation offices generally prove excellent long-term capital partners.
-The time horizon for a VC fund is typically around 8 years, whereas the time horizons for a family office is often generational.
+The time horizon for a VC fund is typically around eight years, whereas the time horizons for a family office is often generational.
 Even growth-oriented offices unlikely share the same “move fast and break things” mantra that VC firms stand by.
 This more considerate approach may yield advantages to some ventures and disadvantages to others.
 Consider your stage, traction, risk profile, and projected returns before approaching any office.

 When dealing with single-family offices, understand that their wealth likely came from success in a single industry.
 And while it might seem like the most straightforward thing to do, you should not necessarily seek out family offices who service individuals who succeeded within your own industry.